 The Introductory APR Jump

-Many credit card companies may offer a 0-3% introductory1 interest rate on balance transfers that may last anywhere from 6-18 months.
+Many credit card companies may offer a 0% introductory interest rate on balance transfers that may last anywhere from 6-18 months.
+Check the fine print to see what the introductory APR is for balance transfers and how long it lasts.
 After your introductory period is up, your APR will increase to your standard rate.
 This is something to consider if you carry a large balance and can’t pay it off within the time allotted for your balance transfer.

 Transfer Fees Could Range from 3% to 5%

 Limits on Balance Transfers

 Balance transfers can be a useful tool for debt consolidation, but there are limits to what you can transfer.
+Some credit cards may have limits on what you can transfer or may not approve a high enough credit limit to cover your existing balance.
 If you have $20,000 in higher-interest debt, for example, a balance transfer may not be your best option because it could far exceed the credit limit on your new card.
 For higher balances, a personal loan may be the better option.

 Using Personal Loans to Pay off Credit Cards